Modernizing ITSM – Shifting from Reactive to Resilient Cyber Operations

 Digital business risk isn’t going away.
 Neither is the demand for speed, resilience, and trust.

-The DVMS overlay gives ITSM leaders a way to meet those demands.
-It builds on what exists, embeds what matters, and helps organizations shift from reactive service to resilient value delivery.
+It helps organizations shift from reactive service management to resilient value delivery.

 That’s not a new framework.
 It’s a more innovative way to use the ones you already have.